Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ## Widevine DRM
 Widevine DRM technology can be used on webkit browsers (Chrome, Opera, Firefox) on Windows and macOS.

 1. To use it first you need to create ContentKeyPolicy with Widevine option.
+Set appropriate Issuer, Audience and KeyValue(Base64-encoded string).
+Additional claims cam be added in RequiredClaims array if needed.
 ```JSON
 {
     "properties": {